chinmayjaiswal/terraform-with-aws/README.md

 }
 ```
 * Tip: Resources created with `for_each` are maintained as map in state-file.
 Any modifications to input variable will not force replace other instance
+* If you have list defilned then you can use built-in functions as : `toset` & `tomap` to convert existing list to map in terraform script